-Exceptional Talent applicants who have won one of the 'Prestigious Prizes' included here - Appendix Global Talent: Prestigious Prizes can bypass the need for an endorsement.
+Exceptional Talent applicants who have won one of the 'Prestigious Prizes' included here - Appendix Global Talent: Prestigious Prizes can bypass the need for endorsement at Stage 1.
 For further details please see GOV.UK guidance.

 Evidence you must provide with your application